-Annex A-3 - ISSUANCE OF THE CONSIDERATION SHARES, TRANSOCEAN SHARES OUT OF AUTHORIZED SHARE CAPITAL AND THE TRANSOCEAN SHARES ISSUABLE UPON EXCHANGE OF THE EXCHANGEABLE BONDS TO BE ISSUED IN THE COMBINATION, AS WELL AS TRANSOCEAN SHARES ISSUABLE UPON EXCHANGE OF THE EXCHANGEABLE BONDS ISSUED IN CONNECTION WITH THE REFINANCING OF CERTAIN SONGA OFFSHORE INDEBTEDNESS, AS REQUIRED BY THE RULES OF THE NYSE
+Annex A-3 - ISSUANCE OF THE CONSIDERATION SHARES, TRANSOCEAN SHARES OUT OF AUTHORIZED SHARE CAPITAL AND THE TRANSOCEAN SHARES ISSUABLE UPON EXCHANGE OF THE EXCHANGEABLE BONDS AS REQUIRED BY THE RULES OF THE NYSE

-The Board of Directors proposes that the shareholders approve, for purposes of compliance with the rules of the New York Stock Exchange (the "NYSE"), the issuance of up to [•] newly issued shares of the Company, par value CHF 0.10 per share ("Shares"):
+The shareholders of Transocean Ltd. (the "Company") hereby approve, for purposes of compliance with the rules of the New York Stock Exchange, the issuance of newly issued shares of the Company, par value CHF 0.10 per share ("Shares"), as disclosed in the Proxy Statement filed by the Company with the U.S. Securities and Exchange on December 15, 2017 (the "Proxy Statement") and available on the Company's web page:

-- (i) in the form of Consideration Shares in exchange for shares of Songa Offshore SE (the "Songa Shares") tendered in the Offer (as such term is defined in the Transaction Agreement dated August 13, 2017 (as amended, the "Transaction Agreement")); - (ii) out of the Company's authorized share capital adopted pursuant to Agenda Item 2 in exchange for Songa Shares not tendered in the Offer but acquired by the Company in connection with the Combination (as such term is defined in the Transaction Agreement) (such Shares the "Additional Consideration Shares"); and - (iii) out of the Company's conditional share capital or otherwise in compliance with Swiss law upon exchange of the 0.5% Senior Unsecured Exchangeable Bonds due 2022 (the "Exchangeable Bonds"), which are exchangeable into Shares (such Shares the "Exchange Shares"), to be issued by Transocean Inc., an exempted company incorporated under the laws of the Cayman Islands and a wholly owned subsidiary of Transocean, in the Combination, to purchase certain outstanding bonds issued by Songa Offshore SE, and to purchase the \$50 million loan issued to Songa Offshore SE by Perestroika AS, in each case subject to compliance with Swiss corporate law requirements as applicable to the issuance of the Consideration Shares, the Additional Consideration Shares and the Exchange Shares.
+- (i) in exchange for shares of Songa Offshore SE (the "Songa Shares") tendered in the Offer (as such term is defined in the Proxy Statement); - (ii) out of the Company's authorized at this Extraordinary General Meeting share capital adopted in exchange for Songa Shares not tendered in the Offer but acquired by the Company in connection with the Combination (as such term is defined in the Proxy Statement) (such Shares the "Additional Consideration Shares"); and - (iii) out of the Company's conditional share capital or otherwise in compliance with Swiss law upon exchange of the 0.5% Senior Unsecured Exchangeable Bonds due 2023 (the "Exchangeable Bonds"), which are exchangeable into Shares (such Shares the "Exchange Shares"), to be issued by Transocean Inc., an exempted company incorporated under the laws of the Cayman Islands and a wholly owned subsidiary of Transocean, in the Offer, in connection with the Combination or as part of the purchase of certain outstanding indebtedness issued by Songa Offshore SE;

+in each case subject to compliance with Swiss corporate law requirements as applicable to the issuance of the Consideration Shares, the Additional Consideration Shares and the Exchange Shares.